lee-joanne/yakker-backend/README.md

     - In detail follow view, can see detailed information on the follow.
     - Users are able to successfully unfollow the users that they are following.
     - Users are able to follow themselves in the back end.
 But in the front-end, conditional rendering will be applied to prevent users from following themselves.
+    - All urls are working perfectly.
+Can view all followers when visiting `/follower/`.
+Can access specific followers in detail view when adding specific follower id to url.

 5. Post Reyakks (Post likes):
     - Users are successfully able to like other posts.
 API successfully registers the post_reyakks_id to the post.
     - Users are successfully able to unlike the posts that they have liked.
     - Users are not able to like their own posts or else a permission denied error will be thrown.
     - If users try to like a post they have already liked, the API will throw a duplicate validation error.
+    - All urls are working perfectly.
+Can view all post likes when visiting `/post_reyakks/`.
+Can access specific post likes in detail view when adding specific post reyakks id to url.

 6. Comment Reyakks (Comment likes):
     - Users are successfully able to like other comments.
 API successfully registers the comment_reyakks_id to the comment.
     - Users are successfully able to unlike the comments that they have liked.
     - Users are not able to like their own comments or else a permission denied error will be thrown.
     - If users try to like a comment they have already liked, the API will throw a duplicate validation error.
+    - All urls are working perfectly.
+Can view all comment likes when visiting `/comment_reyakks/`.
+Can access specific comment likes in detail view when adding specific comment reyakks id to url.

 7. Error Handling:
     - When a 404 error is thrown (the user accesses a page that does not exist), the custom error handle message will show.